mosra/magnum-website/content/blog/backstage/array-view-implementations.rst

 `code written with Span Lite <https://gcc.godbolt.org/z/W2OOFU>`_ and about *three times* smaller `than the same using GSL span <https://gcc.godbolt.org/z/GDdRC0>`_.
 In all cases the compiler is able to optimize everything away at
 ``-O1``.
-Unfortunately Compiler Explorer doesn't have an option to use libc++, so couldn't make a comparison with |span| there.
+Unfortunately Compiler Explorer doesn't have an option to use libc++, so couldn't make a comparison with :dox:`std::span` there.

 `The baby steps (and falls) of std::span`_
 ==========================================